calvinmetcalf/nontree/readme.md

 Points are storied by finding the full key for the point, multipoints have a key inserted for each point, and line and polygon features are broken up into a number of bboxen which cover it.

-According to wikipedia this is actuall a varient on the [Peano curve](https://en.wikipedia.org/wiki/Peano_curve).
+According to wikipedia this is actually a variant on the [Peano curve](https://en.wikipedia.org/wiki/Peano_curve).

 References
 ===